Let’s face it: finding the best WordPress plugins for your needs can be a challenge.

 Yoast SEO (Free)

-Yoast is one of those classic plugins every WordPress site should run.
-Yoast lets you edit meta tags of your pages so you can fill out descriptions
+Yoast SEO is one of those classic plugins every WordPress site should have installed.
+Yoast lets you edit meta tags of your pages so you can fill out descriptions and titles for Google.

 Table of Contents Plus (Free)

 If you write massive blog posts with over 2000 words a table of contents at the start of the post can do wonders; especially when writing list posts.

 You could manually add anchor tags to each heading and create an index at the top of your post but using Table of Contents Plus takes out the tedious work of that.
 Basically the plugin loops through your h2, h3, h4, etc tags to create a navigation area in posts.
 I love the amount of configuration you can do in this, plus if you just want to include h2 tags it’s as simple as modifying the shortcode.

 Now I am a huge fan of Wordfence for free WordPress security but sometimes you need something more robust.

 SecuPress Pro offers some core security features like limited bad login attempts and rate limiting malicious bots.
 I’ve found that this works well on sites with lots of traffic and I haven’t had a website be victim of attack while using the plugin.